Ashford School

 Ashford School is a coeducational private boarding and day school in East Hill, Ashford, Kent.
 There are 480 students in the senior school (ages 11 to 18) and 360 in the prep school (ages 3 to 11).

 The school is owned and run by the United Church Schools Trust.
 It is a member of the Headmasters' and Headmistresses' Conference (HMC).
-Michael Hall has been headmaster since September 2018.